Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 - When setting your vodka on fire, ensure it's at room temperature; otherwise, it might not burn at all or effectively.

-- To determine if the flame will spread, try setting some vodka on fire in a glass container first (some kinds of bottles may have an inherent risk of explosion).
+- To determine if the flame will spread, try setting some vodka on fire in a glass container first (some bottles may have an inherent risk of explosion).

 - Use caution when setting vodka on fire, as you could severely burn yourself.